Chagai M. Weiss

 cmweiss@stanford.edu

-I am currently a postdoctoral fellow at the Conflict and Polarization Lab at Stanford University.
+Welcome!
+I am a postdoctoral fellow at Stanford University affiliated with the Conflict and Polarization Initiative and the Polarization and Social Change Lab.
 I defended my dissertation at the Political Science Department at the University of Wisconsin-Madison in summer 2022, after spending two years as a Middle East Initiative predoctoral fellow at the Harvard Kennedy School.

 Books